ZCKFsdw/python-Dependancy-installer-/README.md

 # python-Dependancy-installer-

-it might be some requierments to run it im lazy to type it just ak chat-gpt
+it might be some requierments to run it im lazy to type it just ask chat-gpt